-Even with libraries like Captum or TFExplain, it can still be difficult to understand models without proper visualization.
-Image and text input features can be especially difficult to understand without these visualizations.
+Even with libraries like Captum, understanding models without proper visualization can still be challenging.
+Image and text input features can be challenging to understand without these visualizations.

 That's why Captum also offers an interpretability visualization widget built on top of it called Captum Insights.

 A Captum Insights example can be opened with the following command:

 Captum Insights also has a Jupyter widget providing the same user interface as the standalone webpage.
 To install and enable the widget, run:

 jupyter nbextension install --py --symlink --sys-prefix captum.insights.widget jupyter nbextension enable captum.insights.widget --py --sys-prefix